Displays

 Countless people have been employed by banks and building societies over the years to look after our money.
 For over 200 years, most were men and used nothing more than pens, ink and huge ledgers.
 But then everything changed.

-Discover early mechanisation.
-Learn about early 'computers' and how they changed the workplace.
-See how advertising changed to meet the needs of an ever evolving society..
+Discover how early mechanisation and the first ‘computers’ changed the workplace.
+See how advertising changed to meet the needs of an ever evolving society.